Commercial Weight Consultancy

 UK Legal Services

 Most people searching for a solicitor have never engaged one before.
-They cannot evaluate legal expertise — they are looking for someone who will tell them what happens next.
-Process transparency and demonstrated situational experience are the differentiators.
-Almost nobody is using them deliberately.
+They cannot evaluate legal expertise — they are looking for something else entirely, and almost no firm in this market is offering it deliberately.

 Read the analysis →Keyword: accountant